India–Nepal border

-The Nepal–India border is an open international boundary running between the Nepal and the India.
-The 1751 km long border includes the Himalayan territories as well as Indo-Gangetic Plain.
+The India–Nepal border is an open international boundary running between the countries of India and Nepal.
+The 1751 km long border includes the Himalayan territories as well as Indo-Gangetic Plain of the subcontinent.
 The current border was delimited after the Sugauli treaty of 1816 between Nepal and the British Raj.
-Following Indian independence, the prevailin border was recognised as the international border between the Kingdom of Nepal and the Dominion of India.
+Following Indian independence, the prevailing border was recognised as the international border between the Kingdom of Nepal and the Dominion of India.

 Description

 The border starts in the west at the western tripoint with China near the Limpuyadhura.
 It then proceeds to the south-west through the Himalayas, the Sivalik Hills and then the Gangetic plain, initially overland and then utilising the Mahakali River.
 Just east of Majhola it turns to the south-east and proceeds in that direction overland, occasionally utilising various rivers and hill crests.
 North-west of Islampur the border turns to the north-east and proceeds overland to the eastern Chinese tripoint.